Satyam-7227/CraveCraft-Smart-Meal-Recommender-And-Restaurant-Finder/README.md

-# Smart Meal Recommender 🍽️
+# CRAVECRAFT 🍽️

 A comprehensive meal recommendation system built for college examination (4th semester) that intelligently suggests personalized food options based on user preferences, dietary restrictions, and historical data.

 ## 📋 Project Overview

-This Smart Meal Recommender is a full-stack web application that combines machine learning algorithms with rule-based systems to provide intelligent food recommendations.
+This CRAVECRAFT is a full-stack web application that combines machine learning algorithms with rule-based systems to provide intelligent food recommendations.
 The project was initially developed for academic purposes and continues to be improved over time with new features and optimizations.

 ## ✨ Features